Observability & storage¶

 One row per LLM or embedding call: model, token counts, duration and cost. |

-SqliteTaskLogger).
-The relationship is a simple hierarchy:
+model_call_stats come from TaskLogger.
+The relationship is a simple

 agent → sessions → runs → (chat_messages, tasks, model_call_stats).